ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 but running experiments manually is labor-intensive and ultimately unsustainable.
 So try to automate experiments and run them continuously.

-## Chaos Gamedays & benefits
+## Chaos GameDays & benefits

-Chaos Gamedays are often known as days where a 'Master of Disaster' or a MoD, often in secret, will decide what kind of failure or disaster will happen on the system.
+Chaos GameDays are often known as days where a 'Master of Disaster' or a MoD, often in secret, will decide what kind of failure or disaster will happen on the system.
 He or She will generally start with something simple like the loss of capacity or the loss of connectivity.
 You may find, that until you can easily and clearly see the simple cases, doing harder or more complex failures is not a good way to build confidence or spend time.

 If you follow this process regularly, you will see a transformation in your team.
-Being first on-call for Chaos Gamedays builds composure under pressure when doing on-call for production outages.
+Being first on-call for Chaos GameDays builds composure under pressure when doing on-call for production outages.
 Not only will all developers gain confidence in their uderstanding of the systems and how they fail, but they also get used to the feeling of being under pressure.